Oru Vidukadhai Oru Thodarkadhai: Soundtrack

 The soundtrack was composed by Gangai Amaran making his debut as composer with this film.
 Amaran revealed his debut film as composer Malargalile Oru Malligai became unreleased despite soundtrack being released so Oru Vidukathai Oru Thodarkathai became his first film as composer to be released.
-All songs were written by Vaali and Gangai Amaran.
+All songs were written by Vaali and Amaran.
 The songs "Nayagan Avan Puram" and "Vidukathai Ondru" became hugely popular.

 Reception

 Kausikan of Kalki gave a negative review citing director Kaja's audacity is frowned upon and he should not continue with this kind of stories.